Best 2 Week Italy and Austria Itinerary – No Car Required (2023)

 Now, let’s get you started on going to Italy and Austria with an itinerary that starts and ends in Milan with an option to end in Venice, if you wish.
 Either way, you get to see Austria in one week and Italy in one week.
 Not bad, huh?

 Days 1 – 2: Milan and Lake Como

 Milan, in Italy’s northern region, is known for its mixture of the modern, high-end shopping, restaurants, fashion and design, with the classical of the Duomo di Milano and Leonardo da Vinci’s “The Last Supper” mural housed in the Santa Maria delle Grazie convent.
 The Milan Opera House is also historic.

 Arriving in Milan

 Two days lend for a nice visit in Milan providing time leisurely time to see the major sites.
-After spending your first two days getting acclimated to time and a new city, I recommend doing a day trip to Lake Como, which is just an hour’s train ride north of Milan.
-Lake Como is stunning and the small towns and boat rides are worth the day trip!
+After spending your first day (or two) day in Milan and wish to get out of the city, I highly recommend doing a day trip to Lake Como, which is just an hour’s train ride north of Milan.
+Lake Como is stunning and the small towns and Lake Como boat rides are worth the day trip.